|Link to this site|

 Rick Moshin’s dream to have his own winery came true when the first grapes were crushed in September 2005.
-More than 20 years in the planning, Rick Moshin’s winery is a four-tier gravity flow production house.
+More than 20 years in the planning, Rick Moshin’s winery is a four-tier, solar-powered, gravity-flow production facility.
 Built on five acres, the cement and steel building encompasses a winemaker’s dream and a family’s unity.
 There, the careful movement of Pinot Noir from crush pad to press to barrel to the bottling room is possible without the use of abrasive pumps.
-Pinot Noir needs the delicate touch and understanding of an experienced winemaker.
 Several other prominent Russian River Valley Pinot Noir specialists craft their wines here as well.

 Multiple varietals are produced besides Pinot Noir including Pinot Gris, Sauvignon Blanc, Chardonnay, Merlot, Zinfandel and dessert wines.

 The tasting room on Westside Road's "Rodeo Drive for Pinot Noir" is open daily from 11-4:30.
-Tours by appointment (707-433-5499).
+Private seated tastings are also available by appointment.
+Tours of the four-tier, gravity-flow winery are available by appointment (707-433-5499).
 The wines are sold on the website and there is limited retail distribution.

 2006 Moshin Vineyards Lot 4 Selection Russian River Valley Pinot Noir